AbdulRehman19721986/redxmainpair/README.md

 ### 2. 𐃁GET SESSION ID𐃁

-`IF YOU DON'T HAVE YOUR SESSION_ID SO U CAN GET IT CLICK ON SESSION_ID BUTTON AND PASTE YOUR NUMBER With COUNTRY CODE EXAMPLE:61468259338 THEN YOU CAN GET YOUR SESSION_ID ✠`
+`IF YOU DON'T HAVE YOUR SESSION_ID SO U CAN GET IT CLICK ON SESSION_ID BUTTON AND PASTE YOUR NUMBER WITH COUNTRY CODE EXAMPLE:61468259338 THEN YOU CAN GET YOUR SESSION_ID ✠`

 > **PAIR CODE SESSION ID**